tabarra/txAdmin/dev_notes.md

 - [ ] maybe remove the sv_maxclients enforcement in the cfg file
 - [ ] fix the interface enforcement without port being set as zap server?
 - [ ] consolidate the log pages
-- [ ] persistent discord status message that is set up by `/statusfixed`:
-    - this will trigger a big status message to be sent in that channel
-    - this message id can be stored in the config file
-    - if discord id is present, use that instead of name (careful with the pings!)

-sv_listingIPOverride
-set sv_listingIPOverride "109.230.238.70"

-    //Convars - zap dependant
-    isZapHosting,
-    forceInterface,

-Quickie:
-- ctx.ip overwrite with xff?

 > ASAP!:
 - [ ] a way to create admins file without cfx.re